Duhocsinh1/tfs-vnmod/README(EN).md

 <a href="https://github.com/Duhocsinh1/tfs-vnmod/releases"><img src="https://img.shields.io/github/v/release/Duhocsinh1/tfs-vnmod"></a>
 <a href="https://github.com/Duhocsinh1/tfs-vnmod/releases"><img src="https://img.shields.io/github/downloads/Duhocsinh1/tfs-vnmod/total"></a>

+> [!WARNING]
-Please do not re-upload or download from unreliable sites!
-Thank you very much!
+> Please do not edit, repost, or download elsewhere.
+This is the only reputable download site for MODs!
+>

 **Installation instructions:**